 Very often, a dog who is not well (especially one with a fever) chooses to fast for a day or two.
 If your dog does not want to eat for a few days, do not force him.

 Fasting is a natural way for the body to get rid of toxic materials and wastes.
 Just make sure that he has sufficient water so he does not get dehydrated.

 In such a case, you need to tempt your dog into eating by giving him tasty food that has a strong aroma, such as freshly broiled chicken or turkey on white rice.
 This diet is nutritious and is usually well tolerated by most dogs.

 Sprinkling some culinary herbs on the food may do the trick as well.
 Herbs that are not only appetite-stimulating but also nutritious include peppermint, fennel, ginger, alfalfa, and dill.

 You can also add a few tablespoons of bone broth such as this Human Grade Bone Broth Nutrition Boost to the food.
 Not only does the broth add nutrients to the diet, it's yummy, and if your dog eats dry food, the broth can soften the food a bit making it easier to eat.
-(This page has a couple of simple bone broth recipes.)

 Another way to coax your dog to eat is to warm up the food a bit.
 This works especially well for canned food.
 Dogs love to eat foods that have strong smells, by warming the dog food a bit, it becomes more aromatic and may just be the way to get your dog eating again.

 Caring for sick dogs also include monitoring and recording the sick dog's health conditions.
 This can be very helpful in tracking his progress of recovery.
 The records can also be invaluable information for your vet.